ytopt-team/ytopt/docs/quickstart/installation.rst

 Build
 -----

 To build the documentation you just need to be in the ``ytopt/docs`` directory and run ``make html`` assuming you have MakeFile installed on your computer.
-Then you can see the build documentation inside the ``doc/_build`` folder just by opening the ``index.html`` file with your web browser.
+Then you can see the build documentation inside the ``docs/_build`` folder just by opening the ``index.html`` file with your web browser.

 Useful informations
 -------------------

-The documentation is made with Sphinx and the following extensions are used :
+The documentation is made with Sphinx and the following extensions are used:

 ============= =============
  Extensions